RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 You probably noticed that Vigenere is very similar to Caesar.
 The only difference is that the rotation amount varies throughout the course of the message.

-Whenever you find yourself in a situation like this--faced with a coding task that is very similar to one you did previously--your instinct should be to sniff around for ways to reuse the code you have already written.
+Whenever you find yourself in a situation like this -- faced with a coding task that is very similar to one you did previously -- your instinct should be to sniff around for ways to reuse the code you have already written.
 Ideally, all the work that is required by both tasks should be factored out into reusable components (like functions).

 In this case, the majority of the logic that Vigenere has in common with Caesar is encapsulated in those two helper functions you wrote, ``alphabet_position`` and ``rotate_character``.
 Indeed, that is why we intentionally guided you down the path of writing those functions.
 You are going to find both of those functions equally helpful for implementing Vigenere.